PaulMuriithi/jQuery-Speech-Interface/README.md

 Dowload the [latest version](https://github.com/victorjonsson/jQuery-Speech-Interface/archives/master) to your computer.
 Unzip the folder in the plugin directory of your wordpress installation.
 Then you simply install the plugin as an ordinary plugin and you'r ready to go.

 ## Custom installation
 This example requires that you have some prior knowledge about html and javascript coding.
 First of all upload the file jquery.speechinterface.js to your web server.
-Add the following to the head section of your html document (you'll have to add the path to the script file your self).
+Add the following to the head section of your html document (you'll have to add the path to the script file yourself).

 ```html
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.2.6/jquery.min.js"></script>